djrscally/discrete-int3472/README.md

 # discrete-int3472
-ACPI driver for discrete type INT3472 ACPI devices

-Can't decide whether to build this into cio2-bridge or have it be its own module...just storing the half-done "own module" progress whilst I flip flop back to "build into cio2-bridge" mood for a while...
+ACPI driver for discrete type INT3472 ACPI devices.
+These are dummy ACPI devices that expose GPIO lines intended to be used by sensor devices, in DSDT tables for platforms designed for windows.
+This driver maps those lines into regulators and gpios to be consumed by the sensor via the usual frameworks.